A Tradition of Achievement.

 2004

-Granite Links, an award winning 27-hole golf course is named “Top Ten Best New Upscale Golf Course in the Country” by Golf Magazine.
+Granite Links, an award-winning 27-hole golf course, is named “Top Ten Best New Upscale Golf Course in the Country” by Golf Magazine.
 McCourt, a minority partner in the project, built the golf course over landfills and quarries using fill from Boston’s Big Dig.
+It is the largest brownfield in New England history, handling over 13,000,000 cubic yards of contaminated soil.

 2006

 In November, Runway 14-32 officially opens to air traffic at Logan International Airport.
 McCourt delivered the runway ahead of schedule and under budget.
-This is Logan’s first new runway in more than 40 years and continues McCourt’s tradition of having built or rebuilt every runway and taxiway at the airport.
+This is Logan’s first new runway in more than 40 years and continues McCourt’s tradition of building or rebuilding every runway and taxiway at the airport.
 2006 is the 60th straight year McCourt has performed work at Logan!

 2007